mendicant-original/s9-e1/README.md

 Summary
 -------
-- Create a Gem using JRuby that wraps an existing Java Library.
+- Create a gem using JRuby that wraps an existing Java library.
-- Should wrap a Java library that isn't currently available as a Gem.
+- Your gem should either wrap a Java library that isn't currently available as a gem, or at least provide a different set of functionality to the gems that are already out there.
-- Abstract the Java "cruft" away from the user.
+- Abstract the Java "cruft" away from the user, make your library look and feel like Ruby.